stasinski/cronometer/README.md

-# Change the calendar week to start on Monday
+# CHROME EXTENSION | Change the calendar week to start on Monday